Pediatric ear nose and throat services

 and throat problems:

 - Complex airway problems are usually diagnosed with a combination of endoscopy and advanced radiologic imaging of the airway.
-“This allows us to pinpoint the site of the obstruction and get a clear idea as to what’s going on,” says Kevin Pereira, MD, M.S., Director of Pediatric Otolaryngology.
+“This allows us to pinpoint the site of the obstruction and get a clear idea as to what’s going on,” says Kevin Pereira, M.B.B.S., M.S., Director of Pediatric Otolaryngology.
 “We’re one of only two centers in the area that offer this, and we have pediatric radiologists with expertise in airway radiology.
 Imaging often helps us prepare for what we may see during endoscopy and formulate a treatment plan in advance.”

 - Geneticists are available to counsel parents of children with genetic hearing loss about the risks for any future children.
 In addition, we also have a laboratory established by Ronna Hertzanno, MD, PhD, a nationally known expert doing research in the genetics of hearing.
 “This is new and unique to our division,” Dr. Pereira comments.